tebeka/talks/conda-pyconil-2017/playbook.md

     $ which python

-"The first rule of Python is you don't use system python." - Kelsey Hightower
+As Kelsey Hightower said - "The first rule of Python club is you don't use system python."

 I actually have a Python from python.org install at /opt as well.
-So you want say I'm cheating :)
+So you won't say I'm cheating :)

     $ /opt/bin/pip3 install pyodbc